prohippo/pyelly/README.txt

 of individual Python source files can be generated as needed with the Python pydoc utility from PyElly source files.

-At present, PyElly consists of 64 Python modules comprising a bit over ten thousand lines of source code.
+At present, PyElly consists of 66 Python modules comprising almost eleven thousand lines of source code.
 There are also various definition files to support basic various language processing capabilities.
-The PyElly download includes rules for some example applications, including
+The PyElly download includes rules for some example applications illustraing the most basic kinds of computational linguistics; these include

 * indexing - remove stopwords and get stems for content words from raw text input.